 Although there may be a different minimum drinking age in your country, if you decide to drink, drink responsibly, and look out for the safety of your fellow students.
 It is advisable that you avoid consuming alcohol at all for the first few days while you are getting accustomed to your new surroundings.
 Students on UC Davis and UC programs can be expelled from their program if drinking becomes disruptive or leads to violation of participant contracts.

-In addition to safety concerns, keep in mind that in many countries excessive drinking is not culturally accepted.
+In addition to safety concerns, keep in mind that in most countries excessive drinking is not culturally accepted.
 You should also never feel pressured into drinking more than you wish to drink, or engaging in any other potentially dangerous, illegal, or unhealthy personal behavior against your will because you think you may offend another culture.
 Find ways to say "no." Often a friendly but firm "no thank you" or hand-over-the-glass gesture does the job.